Rotifer/Rotifer.github.io/_posts/2015-01-03-preparing-the-data.md

 The bash _if_ syntax looks strange with its double square brackets but the _-f_ is a simple file test and returns _true_ if the given file exists.
 The dollar is required when accessing the value assigned to a shell variable.
 The braces ({}) are included to delimit the shell variable.
 Without the braces, the shell would erroneously assume the variable name includes the text "seasons_1993_2023.tsv"; if you  are accessing the value of a variable name that is bounded by white space, then the curly braces are not needed.
-Forgetting to use the dollar sign when accessing the variable's value and omitting the curly braces when they are needed are two frequent sources of shell script bugs!
+Forgetting to use the dollar sign when accessing the variable's value and omitting the curly braces when needed are two frequent sources of shell script bugs!

  The body of the _if_ statement contains a single command to remove ( _rm_ ) the file.
 We could simply issue the _rm_ command without enclosing it in the _if_ construct but an error would be written to the terminal as standard error if the file did